jpmoura/telegram-nfl-fantasy-bot/README.md

 * TWITTER_ACCOUNTS: refers to the accounts from [Twitter](https://twitter.com/) you wanna get tweets from;
 * FANTASY_LEAGUE_ID: refers to the ID of your fantasy league.

-You will need to apply for keys in [NewsAPI.org](https://newsapi.org/princing) and [Twitter](https://developer.twitter.com/en/apply-for-access.html).
-After set this .ENV file with these six keys, just run the command ```npm install && npm start```.
+You will need to apply for a key in [Twitter](https://developer.twitter.com/en/apply-for-access.html).
+After set this .ENV file with these five keys, just run the command ```npm install && npm start```.

 This bot was built on top of NodeJS v8.9.4.

 ## Know Issues